didimoinc/cli/README.md

 Generating a didimo may include several options, as described on our developer portal.

+The tool allows the selection of the avatar structure (--avatar-structure), for which it currently accepts full-body or head-only (default) options.
+For full-body requests, some extra parameters are available:
+- the definition of the body pose (--body-pose);
+- the definition of the garments (--garment);
+- the definition of a gender (--gender).

 Didimo CLI currently accepts the following features (-f):
 - oculus_lipsync
 - simple_poses